emmanuelgonz/psii_segmentatation/README.md

 # PSii Segmentation
 This scripts segments pixels based on experimentally-derived pixel thresholds.
-Rfer to [Herrit et al., 2021](https://doi.org/10.1016/j.softx.2021.100685) for more information about pixel thresholds.
+Refer to [Herrit et al., 2021](https://doi.org/10.1016/j.softx.2021.100685) for more information about pixel thresholds.

 ## Inputs
 Path to directory containing GeoTIF images.